Iceegan/te30_modified/README.md

 To run the simulation, TESP must be installed according to the instructions here: https://github.com/pnnl/tesp/tree/master/examples/te30

+The directory of this simulation should be placed in TESP_INSTALL/examples/

 The details of the original TE30 example can be found here: https://github.com/pnnl/tesp/tree/master/examples/te30

+## Running Simulations
 To run and plot a case with the testAgent, from the Terminal:

-1. python prepare_case.py
+1. `python prepare_case.py`
-2. testRun (Windows)
+2. `testRun` (Windows)
-3. python plots.py TE_Challenge
+3. `python plots.py TE_Challenge`

-Before restarting a simulation, run the
+Before restarting a simulation, run *reset.bat* to kill existing processes and clear logs.